SecretUnicorn/UltrastarKaraokeMaker/README.md

 1. **"FFmpeg not found"**: Make sure FFmpeg is installed and available in your system PATH
 2. **CUDA errors**: Ensure you have compatible NVIDIA drivers and use the GPU installation method
-3. **Out of memory**: Reduce batch processing or use CPU version for very long songs
+3. **audio_separator says gpu not available**: Reinstall the torch packages after you cleared the pip cache so that the correct ones get installed
 4. **Model download fails**: Check your internet connection; models are downloaded automatically on first use

 ### Performance Tips

-- Use the GPU version (`main_cuda.py`) for significantly faster processing
+- Use the GPU version (`main.py --mode cuda`) for significantly faster processing
 - Process songs in batches using `--limit` and `--offset` for better resource management
 - Close other applications when processing large batches to free up system resources